 Here are the most convincing arguments to aerate your lawn once to twice a year.

-It’s a well-known fact that your lawn has to be watered to stay at peak performance.
+It’s well-known that your lawn requires water to stay at peak performance.
 Of course, how often you water your yard depends on your climate.
-In New England, you can get away with only watering your lawn as needed.
+In New England, you can only water your lawn as needed.
 One fact that isn’t as well known is that by aerating your lawn, you won’t have to water as frequently as you did before.

-Stronger roots allow your lawn to grow in much thicker than it would with week roots.
+Stronger roots allow your lawn to grow much thicker than weak roots.
 Thicker grass lessens your chance of bald patches.
 Lush grass will also absorb more sunlight which it needs to grow.
-This creates a cycle of a greener, healthier lawn.
+Aeration creates a cycle of a greener, healthier lawn.

 Benefits the Soil

 There is a bevy of soil benefits to aerating your lawn.
-Aerations reduces compaction in the soil which prevents compaction on the roots.
+Aeration reduces compaction in the soil, which prevents compaction on the roots.
 Another advantage for your soil is the natural increase of organic material.
 Now that your lawn is getting more oxygen and sunlight, organic materials are building in your soil.

-Runoff is the water filtering out of your lawn and carrying with it bits of soil and nutrients.
-When you aerate your lawn, you’re giving your soil the ability to breathe.
-This decreases the runoff coming from your yard.
+Runoff is water filtering out of your lawn and carrying bits of soil and nutrients with it.
+When you aerate your lawn, you’re giving your soil the ability to breathe – decreasing the runoff from your yard.
 Runoff has been known to strip lands of their ability to grow.
-Talk your landscapers in Boston on other ways to reduce runoff.
+Be sure to talk to your landscapers in Boston about other ways to reduce runoff.